The Value of Robust Assortment Optimization Under Ranking-based Choice Models

-To simplify our exposition, the remainder of the proof of Theorem~\ref{thm:nested_reform_pareto} focuses on the case where $\eta = 0$.
-Indeed, the reformulations of objective function of the optimization problem~\eqref{prob:robust_2} for the case of $\eta = 0$ can be readily extended to the case of $\eta > 0$ by introducing $\mathcal{O}(\textnormal{poly}(n,M))$ auxiliary decision variables and auxiliary linear constraints in the dual problem.
+To simplify our exposition, the remainder of the proof of Theorem~\ref{thm:nested:optimistic} focuses on the case where $\eta = 0$.
+Indeed, the reformulations of objective function of the optimization problem~\eqref{prob:optimistic} for the case of $\eta = 0$ can be readily extended to the case of $\eta > 0$ by introducing $\mathcal{O}(\textnormal{poly}(n,M))$ auxiliary decision variables and auxiliary linear constraints in the dual problem.
 In the case of $\eta = 0$, we observe from Claim~\ref{claim:lp_reform_nested:reverse} that the linear optimization problem~\eqref{prob:lp_reform_nested:reverse} can be rewritten equivalently as

 where the definition of the set $\mathfrak{N}(S)$ can be found in the beginning of Appendix~\ref{appx:mip:intermediary}.
 It remains for us to show that the constraints of the linear optimization problem~\eqref{prob:lp_reform_nested:reverse} can be reformulated using linear constraints and mixed-integer decision variables.
-Indeed, we recall that $x_{i} \in \{0,1\}$ is a binary decision variable for each product $i \in \mathcal{N}_0$ that satisfies $x_i = 1$ if and only if product $i$ is in the assortment $S$.
+Indeed, let $x_{i} \in \{0,1\}$ be a binary decision variable for each product $i \in \mathcal{N}_0$ that satisfies $x_i = 1$ if and only if product $i$ is in the assortment $S$.
 Under this equivalence between an assortment $S \in \mathcal{S}$ and the binary decision variables $x \in \{0,1\}^{\mathcal{N}_0}$, it follows from the definition of $\mathfrak{N}(\cdot)$ that the following equality holds for all assortments $S \in \mathcal{S}$: